-- continue our development of our product candidates, including continuing enrollment in our ongoing Phase 2 clinical trial for AVR-RD-01, the ongoing investigator-sponsored clinical trial of AVR-RD-04 and our ongoing clinical trial of AVR-RD-02; - initiate additional clinical trials and preclinical studies for our current and future product candidates; - encounter delays or interruptions in our preclinical studies, clinical trials, or supply chain as a result of the COVID-19 pandemic; - seek to identify and develop or in-license or acquire additional product candidates and technologies; - seek to industrialize our ex vivo lentiviral gene therapy approach into a robust, scalable and, if approved, commercially viable process; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval: - hire and retain additional personnel, such as clinical, quality control, commercial and scientific personnel; - expand our infrastructure, office space and facilities to accommodate our growing employee base, including adding equipment and physical infrastructure to support our research and development; and - continue to incur additional public company-related costs.
+- continue our development of our product candidates, including continuing enrollment in our ongoing clinical trials and initiating additional clinical and preclinical studies for our current and future product candidates; - encounter delays or interruptions in our preclinical studies, clinical trials, or supply chain as a result of the COVID-19 pandemic; - seek to identify and develop or in-license or acquire additional product candidates and technologies; - seek to industrialize our ex vivo lentiviral gene therapy approach into a robust, scalable and, if approved, commercially viable process; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval; - hire and retain additional personnel, such as clinical, medical, manufacturing, quality, commercial and scientific personnel; - expand our infrastructure, office space and facilities to accommodate our growing employee base, including adding equipment and physical infrastructure to support our research and development; and - continue to incur additional public company-related costs.

-We believe that our \$233.0 million of existing cash and cash equivalents as of March 31, 2021 will enable us to fund our operating expenses and capital expenditure requirements into the first quarter of 2023.
+We believe that our \$201.4 million of existing cash and cash equivalents as of September 30, 2021, together with the \$15.0 million drawn on the closing of the Term Loan Agreement, will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2023.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 If we receive regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.